mecid/mecid.github.io/_posts/2021-07-28-confirmation-dialogs-in-swiftui.md

 {% include friends.html %}

-A confirmation dialog is a widespread UI/UX pattern that we usually use to confirm some dangerous actions in our apps.
+Confirmation dialog is a widespread UI/UX pattern that we usually use to confirm some dangerous actions in our apps.
 For example, we might present a confirmation dialog before deleting any sensitive data from the app.

 ```swift
 struct ContentView: View {